heekunroh/heekunroh.github.io/index.md

 **Note** My first name, Heekun (희건) is pronounced as if "He's gone," yet without 's.
 HE-GONE {: .notice--warning}

+I am a research scientist at Flight Dynamics and Control Laboratory (FDCL) led by Prof. Chang-Hun Lee and Min-Jea Tahk, at Department of Aerospace Engineering, Korea Advanced Institute of Science and Technology (KAIST).
+I am currently developing an embedded convex optimization software for the development of several novel aerospace guidance and control systems, such as the landing guidance of the reusable launch vehicles.

-I am currently an associate GNC systems engineer at Satrec Initiative, Co.
+I was an associate GNC systems engineer at Satrec Initiative, Co.
 Ltd, a Korean manufacturer of satellite systems for civil and commercial space applications, since 2019.
-In Satrec Initiative, I propel the development of the Attitude Determination and Control System for Satrec Initiative's Earth-observing satellite systems.
+In Satrec Initiative, I propeled the development of the Attitude Determination and Control System for Satrec Initiative's Earth-observing satellite systems.
-I am a primary developer of the Flight Control Software for the SpaceEye-X satellite system, which is in orbit since Jul.
+I was a primary developer of the Flight Control Software for the SpaceEye-X satellite system, which is in orbit since Jul.
 2022.

 Before joining Satrec Initiative, I obtained a master's degree from the Department of Aerospace Engineering at Korea Advanced Institute of Science and Technology.
 (Spring 2019, Advisor: Professor Min-Jea Tahk)
 I also received a bachelor's degree in Aerospace Engineering and Electrical Engineering, with the highest honors.
 (Spring 2017, Summa Cum Laude)